|Cellular Immunology and Immunogenetics|

 |Director : THEZE Jacques (email@example.com)|

-1) Molecular basis of T lymphocyte dysfunction in HIV infection (Florence Bugault, Stéphanie Beq, Olivier Juffroy, Jean-Louis Moreau and Jean-Hervé Colle in collaboration with J.-F. Delfraissy, Centre Bicêtre, Assistance Publique-Hôpitaux de Paris)
+1) Molecular basis of T-lymphocyte dysfunction in HIV infection (Florence Bugault, Olivier Juffroy, Jean-Louis Moreau and Jean-Hervé Colle in collaboration with J.-F. Delfraissy, Centre Bicêtre, Assistance Publique-Hôpitaux de Paris)

-Our results have demonstrated that HIV infection causes damage to the function of several cytokine systems and to their signalling pathways.
+Our results have demonstrated that HIV infection causes the dysfunction of several cytokine systems and their signaling pathways.
 On a molecular level the mechanisms that could possibly explain these effects are currently the subject of many studies.
 The HIV glycoprotein envelope (gp120) found in the serum and lymph nodes of HIV-positive patients may play a role in these alterations.
-In support of this we have shown that by binding to its receptor, gp120 exerts a negative effect on the proliferation and signalling of CD4 lymphocytes taken from healthy subjects.
-Similarly, gp120 in viremic patients may lead to a blockade of the Jak/STAT pathways shared by IL-2 and IL-7.
+Abnormal and prolonged activation of the immune system in these patients could also disorganize their lymphocyte signaling pathways.
+Our current studies should contribute to a more precise definition of these abnormalities and a deeper understanding of their origins.

-2) Immune therapy in HIV+ patients: therapeutic potential of IL-2 and IL-7 (Florence Bugault, Stéphanie Beq, Jean-Louis Moreau and Jean-Hervé Colle.
+2) Effects of anti-retroviral (ARV) therapy and therapeutic potential of IL-2 and IL-7 in HIV+ patients (Florence Bugault, Jean-Louis Moreau and Jean-Hervé Colle.
 In collaboration with J.-F. Delfraissy, Centre Bicêtre, Assistance Publique-Hôpitaux de Paris and M. Morre, Cytheris S.A.
 Vanves).

-From a certain stage in the course of their disease, the treatment of HIV-positive patients requires the administration of ARV.
+From a certain stage in the course of their disease, the treatment of HIV-infected patients requires the administration of ARV drugs.
 In a large proportion of these patients, this type of treatment has proven to be effective both in controlling viral load and in restoring the CD4 count.
 However, the treatment fails to eradicate the virus and does not restore effective antiviral responses.
-Also, ARV should not be taken life-long and their unwanted effects can be substantial.
+Also, ARV must be taken life-long and unwanted effects can be severe.
 The discovery of new therapeutic strategies therefore remains a priority and the complementary use of cytokines such as IL-2 or IL-7 paves the way toward new treatments.

 Several clinical trials have already been conducted with IL-2 in patients receiving ARV.
-These trials demonstrated that IL-2 is able to induce a sustainable increase in the CD4 count, and particularly the naive phenotype cell count.
-Our laboratory conducted a clinical trial of this type in a group of patients who, when receiving ARV alone, showed a low CD4 count (< 200 cells/mm3) despite adequate control of the viral load.
-In the course of this trial we observed that IL-2 induced the appearance of a new lymphocyte subpopulation, CD4+/CD25+.
-The appearance of this new lymphocyte population would appear to be a major effect of treatment with IL-2, as suggested by C. Lane NIH, USA.
+These trials demonstrated that IL-2 is able to induce a sustainable increase in the CD4 count, and particularly the naive CD4 cell count.
+A clinical trial of this type was conducted with a group of patients who, when receiving ARV alone, showed adequate control of their viral load but a low CD4 count (CD4 < 200 cells/mm3) recovery.
+Here we observed that IL-2 rapidly induced the appearance of a new CD4+/CD25+ lymphocyte subpopulation.
+The appearance of this new lymphocyte population would appear to be a major effect of treatment with IL-2, as shown by C. Lane (NIH, USA).
 The mechanisms by which IL-2 induces the emergence of this subpopulation remain to be established.
-We showed in a recent study that IL-2 rapidly increases the plasma levels of two thymopoietic cytokines, IL-7 and Flt-3L.
-This suggests that IL-2 immune therapy induces the production of lymphocytes at a central level.
-We shall continue with the characterization of this subpopulation of CD4+/CD25+ lymphocytes as part of GPH HIV/AIDS (see below)
+We shall continue with the characterization of this CD4+/CD25+ lymphocyte subpopulation in connection with GPH HIV/AIDS (see below) Also, we have shown that IL-2 rapidly increases the plasma levels of two thymopoietic cytokines, IL-7 and Flt-3L.
+This suggests that IL-2 immune therapy also induces the production of lymphocytes at a central level.

-Given its lymphopoietic properties, IL-7 therefore has a promising therapeutic potential since IL-7 given to immune deficient patients should be able to broaden the T-lymphocyte repertoire and increase their specific responses.
+Given its lymphopoietic properties, IL-7 has a promising therapeutic potential and in immune deficient patients should broaden the T-lymphocyte repertoire and increase their specific responses.
 We conducted a longitudinal study of plasma IL-7 levels in a group of HIV+ patients before and during treatment with ARV.
-A positive correlation was demonstrated between IL-7 levels prior to treatment and the magnitude of CD4 restoration in the course of the treatment.
-This suggests that IL-7 is implicated in the control of the CD4 pool in HIV-positive patients.
+A positive correlation was demonstrated between IL-7 levels prior to treatment and the magnitude of CD4 restoration in the course of ARV treatment.
+This suggests that IL-7 is involved in controlling the CD4 lymphocyte compartment in HIV-positive patients.
 This study also indicated that IL-7 treatment in patients receiving ARV should promote CD4 restoration.
-A preclinical study of IL-7 is in progress in connection with this.
-Since the response to IL-7 is in part regulated by negative feedback on its receptor, this type of regulation and its reversibility are currently under study to predict the effects of its in vivo administration.
-Also, we verified that ARV do not alter the normal function of IL-7R.
-This study is conducted in a complementary manner with that of N. Israêl and F. Barré Sinoussi (Unité de Biologie des Rétrovirus, Institut Pasteur).
+Since the response to IL-7 is in part regulated by negative feedback from its own receptor, this type of regulation and its reversibility are currently under study to predict the effects of its in vivo administration.
+Also, we studied the effect of ARV on the normal function of the IL-7R.

-3) IL-2 receptor: demonstration of a new form, signal transduction mechanisms and differential responses of lymphocyte subpopulations (Virginie Mazard-Pasquier, Jean-Louis Moreau and Thierry Rose)
+3) IL-2 Receptor: demonstration of a new form, signal transduction mechanisms and differential responses of lymphocyte subpopulations (Virginie Mazard-Pasquier, Jean-Louis Moreau, Anne-Hélène Pillet and Thierry Rose)

-In order to respond to IL-2, T lymphocytes, unlike NK calls, need to be co-activated by a signal from their specific receptor (TCR).
-The role played by this co-activation has not yet been understood.
-It may control the expression of high-affinity IL-2R or affect the mechanism which control the cell activation or division necessary for the response to IL-2.
+In order to respond to IL-2, T lymphocytes - unlike NK cells - need to be co-activated by a signal from their specific receptor (TCR).
+The role played by this co-activation has not yet been understood but it may control the expression of high-affinity IL-2R or affect the steps which control the cell activation and division that characterize the response to IL-2.
 To decide between these two hypotheses, we undertook a study of transgenic mice that constitutively express the human IL-2R beta chain.
-Their CD4 lymphocytes respond to IL-2 by phosphorylation of STATs and MAPKs.
-But they do not proliferate because the cell division inhibitor p27kipl continues to be expressed at a high level after exposure to IL-2.
-Lymphocyte proliferation in response to IL-2 is acquired only after repression of p27kipl that follows TCR stimulation.
-By contrast, direct inhibition by IL-2 of p27kipl expression in the CD8 lymphocytes of transgenic mice allows these cells to respond in the absence of co-stimulation by TCR.
+Their CD4 lymphocytes respond to IL-2 by phosphorylation of STATs and MAPKs but they fail to proliferate because the cell division inhibitor p27kipl continues to be expressed at a high level after exposure to IL-2.
+Lymphocyte proliferation in response to IL-2 is acquired only after repression of p27kipl, obtained after TCR stimulation.
+By contrast, direct inhibition by IL-2 of p27kipl expression in the CD8 lymphocytes of transgenic mice triggers proliferation of cytotoxic lymphocytes in the absence of co-stimulation by TCR.
 The expression of IL-2R is therefore sufficient to determine the responsiveness of cytotoxic T lymphocytes to IL-2.
 By contrast, as far as CD4 lymphocytes are concerned, this competence is acquired only after engagement of the antigen's specific receptor (in collaboration with F. Gesbert).

-4) Grand Programme Horizontal HIV/AIDS: "Gene expression and signalling defects in the pathogenesis of HIV infection"
+4) Grand Programme Horizontal HIV/AIDS: "Gene expression and signaling defects in the pathogenesis of HIV infection"

-Seven Institut Pasteur units from four different departments are involved in this project which is split into three sub-programs.
-This GPH aims to analyse - in CD4 lymphocytes - the genes and the transduction signals involved in patient resistance to AIDS or susceptibility to the development of full-blown AIDS.
-It also aims to characterise the mechanism of IL-2 action in vivo.
-It is steered by a committee made up of Mr. Muller-Trutwin, Mr. O. Acuto, Mr. L. Rogge and Mr. F. Arenzana-Seisdedos.
+Six units and three platforms in different departments of the Pasteur Institute, along with two clinical departments of the Assistance Publique - Hôpitaux de Paris, are involved in this project which is organized as three sub-programs.
+This GPH aims to analyze - in CD4 lymphocytes - the genes and the transduction signals involved in patient resistance to AIDS or susceptibility to the development of full-blown AIDS.
+It also aims to characterize the mechanism of action of treatment with IL-2 in HIV+ patients receiving ARV.
+It is steered by a committee made up of M. Muller-Trutwin, L. Chakrabarti, O. Acuto.
+L. Rogge and F. Arenzana-Seisdedos.
 Prof. Jacques Thèze is coordinating the work.
 Our unit is directly implicated in two sub-programs.
-In collaboration with the Unité d'Immunologie Moléculaire (O. Acuto) we are studying the CD4 lymphocytes of infected patients who are able to control their viral load spontaneously, i.e. those recently characterized by J.-F. Delfraissy as "HIV Controller" patients.
-These studies are being conducted by S. Potter (grant from the Australian government).
-In collaboration with the Immunoregulation laboratory (L. Rogge) we have undertaken to investigate the mechanism of CD4 restoration after combined treatment with ARV and IL-2 by associating characterization of a purified CD4+/CD25+ population with a study of functional genetics.
-The patients will be drawn from study ANRS 118 (Prof. Y. Levy).
+We are studying the central memory CD4 lymphocytes of infected patients who are able to control their viral load spontaneously ("HIV Controllers", recently characterized by O. Lambotte and J.-F. Delfraissy).
+These studies are being conducted by S. Potter (grant from the Australian government) and by L. Chakrabarti.
+Also, work has been undertaken with the Immune Regulation Laboratory (L. Rogge) to investigate the mechanism of CD4 restoration after combined treatment with ARV and IL-2 by associating characterization of a purified CD4+/CD25+ population with a study of functional genetics.
+The patients are drawn from study ANRS 118 (Prof. Y. Levy)

 Keywords: HIV, CD4 lymphocytes, IL-2, IL-2R, IL-7, IL-7R, receptors and signal transduction, immunotherapy